Foot Health Check

 Kidney function that worsens over a number of years is known as chronic kidney disease.
 Sometimes it can progress to end-stage kidney disease (also known as kidney failure), which requires dialysis or a kidney transplant to keep you alive.

-You may have been told that it was caused by diabetes or poor circulation (blood supply)
+You may have been told that it was caused by diabetes or poor circulation (blood supply).

 A foot ulcer is an open wound on the foot, which has been present and not improving (or getting worse) for at least 2 – 3 weeks.
 Ulcers are usually on the bottom of the feet or at the ends of toes.
-The crater/ulcer can develop under thickened skin called callus.
+The crater/ulcer can develop under thickened skin called a callus.

 Foot ulcers can become infected so look out for warning signs such as swelling, colour change in the surrounding skin, your foot feeling hotter than usual, pain or throbbing, pus or an unpleasant smell.